 I have to start with sharing that I didn't want to "do" IVF.
 I struggled with the decision for over a year before finally deciding to say yes.
 Why?
 Many reasons for sure...but the largest, my fear of failure.
 At the time we started the IVF process I had finally overcome some huge life and health obstacles.
 For the first time, in what seemed like forever, I was living healthy.
 Mind, body, and soul.
 The fact that the odds weren't in our favor gave me terrible anxiety, for obvious reasons.
 I love my life.
 I wasn't in a mood to step into something that I knew could crush me.
 But I did it anyway.
 Because sometimes against all odds...we have hope anyway.
 Starting a family is such a sensitive subject.
 I had no idea just how sensitive really.
 Kids had been off my radar for quite sometime. (my “be His legs” blog explains in detail all the moments leading up to this yes, if you'd like to know, peek around) I just figured that when I met the right man, it would happen.
 Just like that.
 Boy was I wrong.
 First off I was in denial for 4 FOUR years before seeking help...my #1 goal is to keep you from doing that (if you haven't already).
 Denial...such a difficult choice I made...but my choice nonetheless.

-The worst part of the "unknown" stages (the time before I actually sought medical guidance and made up my own reasons for why babes weren’t in our lives) Watching "everyone" getting what I was praying for...sometimes even when they weren't even praying for a baby.
+The worst part of the "unknown" stages (the time before I actually sought medical guidance and made up my own reasons for why babes weren’t in our lives) watching "everyone" getting what I was praying for...sometimes even when they weren't even praying for a family.
 My heart would break every time I saw a birth announcement.
 I mean of course I was happy for my darling friends and family...but ouch.
 More shame followed.
 Rinse and repeat.
 At one point I seriously counted 45 birth announcements in a 90 day period.
-I mean either I know too many people or I was being punished...what the heck???
+I mean either I know too many people or I was being punished...what the what man???
 It seemed like a cruel joke.
 I would ebb and flow between strength and pure weakness.
 The 2nd worst part was the dreaded questions..."when are you going to start a family?" or "how many kids do you have?" or "you better hurry up, you aren't getting any younger!"
-Even better..."If you would just stop stressing, it would happen." (for the record there is truth in that statement, but it stings like a paper cut in the midst of these struggles,...stop the questions...they aren't conversation fillers and truth is, you have no idea how much weight is in the question being tossed around so nonchalantly) This was such a hard time in my life.
+Even better..."If you would just stop stressing, it would happen." (for the record this is the WORST advice you can offer, it stings like a paper cut in the midst of these struggles).
+Stop the questions...they aren't conversation fillers and truth is, you have no idea how much weight is in the question being tossed around so nonchalantly.
+This was such a hard time in my life.
 I felt attacked with these questions and my heart ached all the time.
 It was so hard that I eventually reached the conclusion that kids just weren't for us.
 (I had no medical advice or reason to think this, but I was just certain) It just hurt too much to keep hoping our time would come too.